freebsd/mfctracker/README.md

 MFCTracker stack consists of Django, Python2, PostgreSQL.
 Production deployment is built using Nginx, uWSGI, and supervisord.
 The stack is generally OS-agnostic but automation scripts assume FreeBSD.
 Python2 was chosen because uWSGI on FreeBSD is built with Python2 support and I didn't want to generate custom packages for this project.

+## Development VM

+Development VM can be created using vagrant tool.
+Run `vagrant up` to start VM, then `vagrant ssh` to log in.
+The project sources are located in `/app` directory which is mounted over NFS from host machine.
+To populate database run `sh scripts/setup.sh` in that directory followed by `python manage.py importcommits` command.

+To start web app run `python manage.py runserver 0:8000`, web UI should be available at http://localhost:8000

 ## Server Setup

 MFCTracker uses Ansible for initial setup and deployment automation.
 To setup a server install vanilla FreeBSD 11 and run following commands: